Eugene-Levinson/HABDash/README.md

 # Cloud setup
 Create an project in google cloud
+Enable mpas api
+Generate token for maps api
+Add maps token to secrets
+Make sure all secrets are added to the secrets manager

 Make sure that the GOOGLE_APPLICATION_CREDENTIALS is unset Make sure all previous accounts are unset `gcloud auth revoke --all` run `gcloud auth login` run config < project_name >
-Make sure all secrets are added to the secrets manager

 Optional paramters:
 `-m` => mode `dev` or `prod` (default set in src/app/config/common.js)